 Instructions

 - Remove anything inside the chicken.
 Rinse the chicken.
 Place chicken in a dutch oven or stock pot.
 Cover with water.
-Add a bay leaf and 1 teaspoon parsley.
+Add a bay leaf and 1 teaspoon of parsley.
 Bring to a boil.
-Cover and reduce heat to low-medium.
+Cover and reduce the heat to low-medium.
 Simmer for about 1 hour or until thoroughly cooked.

 - Turn off the heat.
 Remove chicken from broth.
 Allow chicken to cool.
 Meanwhile, strain broth.